 Pham Ngu Lao is a popular area for backpackers to stay.
 There are guesthouses and mini-hotels that you can find at affordable prices.

-Attractions in this district include: Notre Dame and the Central Post Office.
-You can also easily visit the Reunification Palace, Bitexco Tower, and the Jade Emperor Pagoda.
+Attractions in this district include: You can also easily visit the Reunification Palace, Bitexco Tower, and the Jade Emperor Pagoda from here.

 DONG KHOI STREET

-Going to ho Chi Minh City?
+Did you enjoy all of these things to do in Ho Chi Minh City?
 Pin to save it to Pinterest for future travel planning.